smins/py-data-structs/README.md

 # py-data-structs
-Practice Implementations of Data Structures
+Implementations of common data structures in Python3

+Not guaranteed to be optimal or even good!